 Eligible children must be your dependents and ages 13 or under.
 The only exception to this is if a child is deemed permanently disabled by a medical professional.

 4. The Child and Dependent Care Credit is capped and based on your adjusted gross income

-In general, you are limited to claiming up to $3,000 per child, with a maximum of two children ($6,000 total) to compute the tax credit.
+In general, you are limited to claiming up to $3,600 per child.

 5. Eligible childcare expenses incurred with an eligible care provider are mostly so that you (and your spouse, if filing jointly) can work